corda/corda-gradle-plugins/flask/README.md

 it reads all the manifest entries in the `LIB-INF` folder and extracts them in the cache directory with the path `lib/$fileHash/$fileName` only if they don't already exist (this way the cache can never contain two identical jar files).
-At this point the bootstrap process creates another empty lockfile in the cache directory `pid` subfolder (the heartbeat lock) and acquires an exclusive lock on it, then it extracts from its own jar manifest the application metadata
+At this point the bootstrap process creates another empty lockfile in the cache directory `pid` subfolder (the heartbeat lock) and acquires an exclusive lock on it, then it extracts from its own jar the application metadata
 (main class name, JVM argument list and Java agents), builds the command line and spawns a subprocess adding its own jar as a Java agent of its child; this java agent in the child process simply starts a thread that acquires a shared lock on the heartbeat lock and calls `System.exit(-1)` while holding it.